-The Japanese outlet MUJI, founded back in 1980 with over 300 stores outside Japan, recently opened its 1st hotel in Shenzhen, China.
-A so-called minimalist’s dream getaway, located just above a two-story MUJI outlet.
+The Japanese outlet MUJI, founded back in 1980 with over 300 stores outside Japan, recently opened its first hotel in Shenzhen, China.
+The minimalist’s perfect dream getaway is located just above a two-story MUJI outlet.

-When you enter one of the rooms, you will be embraced with all things MUJI, from the comforting bedding to the sleek toothbrushes, from the bathrobes to the alarm clock on your night stand.
-As a guest you can give feedback on the products that will be used to improve its products.
+Upon entering one of the rooms, one will be embraced with all things MUJI.
+From the comforting bedding to the sleek toothbrushes, the clean bathrobes to the sleek digital alarm clock on the night stand, the hotel is made is the epitome of what MUJI stands for today.

-The ‘house for the unbranded' advocating the “No Brand, Good Quality” philosophy just started to brand a night’s stay.
-Let us take a glance at the MUJI brand using the 4 Facets of Brand Positioning and identify what makes this seem such a surprise.
+From a relatively unknown supermarket name brand born as a retaliation of the branded world, the ‘house for the unbranded’ advocating the “No Brand, Good Quality” philosophy has paradoxically become one of the most recognizable brands in Asia.
+Let us take a glance at the MUJI brand using the 4 Facetsof brand positioning and identify what makes this seem such a surprise.

 MUJI created a lifestyle around simple minimalistic aesthetics that has become synonymous with contemporary Japanese design.
 Both rationality and simplicity are factors that come back in the functionality of the products, the approach to the use of natural and basic materials and the rationale behind the minimalistic quality designs.

 “Simplicity and emptiness yield the ultimate universality, embracing the feelings and thoughts of all people.”

 MUJI’s full name Mujirushi Ryōhin- translates to “No Brand, Good Quality.